cloudquery/cloudquery/website/pages/docs/developers/architecture.md

 # Architecture

-This is an advanced section describing the inner workings and design of CloudQuery. \(It might be useful when developing new providers\).
+This is an advanced section describing the inner workings and design of CloudQuery. \(It might be useful when developing new plugins\).

 CloudQuery has a pluggable architecture and uses the [gRPC](https://grpc.io/docs/languages/go/basics/) to communicate between plugins.